mattparko/liberty-workshop/02_exercise1.md

 Head over to the web console and explore your application.

-#### Step 5
+#### Step 5 - Delete some components
 Try to delete some resources.
 Wait and watch the topology view in the web console to see what happens:
 ```bash
 oc delete deployment demo-app
 oc delete route demo-app
 ```
 Why are they not being deleted properly?
-(Hint: what is looking after your Liberty application and all of its components?)
+Hint: what is looking after your Liberty application and all of its components?

+We are demonstrating that the Open Liberty operator continues to maintain control of your application's state and resources.

 #### Stretch Goal
 Try to scale up the number of deployed pods in your application.
 You can do this via the Web Console, or with a command like: